Pwd9000-ML/blog-devto/posts/2022/GitHub-Verified-Commits-SSH/GitHub-Verified-Commits-SSH.md

 ## Conclusion

-As you can see it is very easy to configure **commit signing and verification** features in **GitHub** using SSH keys which will ensure the authenticity of authors and collaborators on your codebase.
+As you can see it is very easy to configure **commit signing and verification** features in **GitHub** using SSH keys which will ensure the authenticity of authors and collaborators on your repositories and codebase.

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022/GitHub-Verified-Commits-SSH/assets/final.png)